naimarais/DataVisualizationProject/README.md

 # DataVisualizationProject

-Workef with Folium and Choropleth map.
+Worked with Folium and Choropleth map.
 Created Dash board.